""

 Lumbar puncture; drawing shows a patient lying in a curled position on a table and a spinal needle (a long, thin needle) being inserted into the lower back.
 Inset shows a close-up of the spinal needle inserted into the cerebrospinal fluid (CSF) in the lower part of the spinal column.

-• A CT scan uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the abdomen.
+• CT scan (CAT scan) uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the abdomen.
 The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
-To learn more, see Computed Tomography (CT) Scans and Cancer.
+Learn more about Computed Tomography (CT) Scans and Cancer.

 You may want to get a second opinion to confirm your AML diagnosis and treatment plan.
 If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
 The second doctor will review the pathology report, slides, and scans.
 They may agree with the first doctor, suggest changes or another treatment approach, or provide more information about your cancer.

-The prognosis and treatment options for AML depend on many factors:
+The prognosis and treatment options for AML depend on:

 Stages of Acute Myeloid Leukemia